 How do I sign up?

-Step 2: Send your preferences to us via the Contact page.
+Send us a message via the Contact page.
 We will exchange contact information with you, answer any questions you may have, and provide next steps.

 Mentorship isn’t the only way to support this project: donations of any size are gratefully accepted.
 For more information about how to donate, please click here.